Nicolasthedoors2014/CordobaRemis/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.4.1

-* System dependencies
+* System dependencies : All in Gemfile, run bundle install.

 * Configuration

-* Database creation
+* Database creation : rails db:migrate

-* Database initialization
+* Database initialization : : rails db:migrate

 * How to run the test suite